CBT first treatment session notes example

 Please do not use N/A. Please indicate that you have explored this with your client and document their response.

-Suicidal Thoughts: *
+Suicidal Thoughts:

 James scored 0 on PHQ9 Q9.
-We discussed this further, and James confirmed that he had no suicidal or self-harm thoughts and he felt able to keep himself safe.
+We discussed this further, and James confirmed that he had no suicidal or self-harm thoughts, and he felt able to keep himself safe.

-Current Plan: *
+Current Plan:

 James confirmed he had no plans to harm himself or end his life.

-Access to Means: *
+Access to Means:

 James confirmed that he had not made any preparations or gathered any means by which to harm himself or end his life.

-Intent Rating: *
+Intent Rating:

-Self-harm Thoughts: *
+Self-harm Thoughts:

-James confirmed he had no self-harm thoughts since our last session.
+James confirmed he had no self-harm thoughts.

-History: *
+History:

-Risk Factors: *
+Risk Factors:

 James feels that job loss or a bad performance review at work could be a risk factor.